llpeterson/e2e/rpc.md

 hides the fact that the procedure is remote by translating the arguments into a request message and then invoking an RPC protocol to send the request message to the server machine.
-At the server, the RPC protocol delivers the request message to the server stub (sometimes called a *skeleton*), which translates it into the arguments to the procedure and then calls the local procedure.
-After the server procedure completes, it returns the answer to the server stub, which packages this return value in a reply message that it hands off to the RPC protocol for transmission back to the client.
+At the server, the RPC protocol delivers the request message to the server stub, which translates it into the arguments to the procedure and then calls the local procedure.
+After the server procedure completes, it returns in a reply message that it hands off to the RPC protocol for transmission back to the client.
 The RPC protocol on the client passes this message up to the client stub, which translates it into a return value that it returns to the client program.

 <figure class="line">
 	<a id="rpc-stub"></a>